HIGHLIGHTS

 - The M8s boots on the Snapdragon 6s Gen 3 chipset and offer up to 144Hz refresh rate.

-The POCO M8s made its global debut back in April 2026, and Nepal is a little late to the party.
+The POCO M8s made its global debut earlier this year and has officially arrived in Nepal.
 But what makes it more interesting is that the phone bears a striking resemblance to one of Redmi’s budget offerings.
 Let’s see which one.

 What is the Price of POCO M8s in Nepal?

-ALSO READ: Infinix Note 60 Series Price in Nepal (June 2026 Updated)
+ALSO READ: OPPO A6s Pro Price in Nepal (July 2026 Updated)

 POCO M8s Overview